-The Lynchburg College Debate and Forensics Club placed fifth in Team Sweepstakes at a College Forensics Association tournament held Dec.
+The University of Lynchburg Debate and Forensics Club placed fifth in Team Sweepstakes at a College Forensics Association tournament held Dec.
 1 and 2 in Middletown, Va.
 Students from 13 colleges and universities competed, with Lynchburg’s team of five up against much larger squads of 15 to 20 members.

 “Team Sweepstakes is basically overall performance,” club president Justin Cummings ‘19 said.
 “It’s based on the total number of points that each person on the team got.
 You get points by doing well in each event, so the more events you do, the more points you’ll net for the team.”

 Lynchburg was awarded high speaker points in the following categories: Original Oratory, Interpretation, and in limited-preparation events including Debate, Impromptu, and Extemporaneous Speaking.